velostudio/blog/levo.md

 - Flesh out the high level API, both in the spec and in the portal implementation - being built on Bevy and exposing an immediate mode style API it's already in a state where you could implement 2D HTML-canvas style games - we could look to other projects for inspiration, such as macroquad, raylib, and others

-- Break the web-native assumptions of an app served over the Web - as option, we could link a specific binary directly at startup - or we could look to Tauri for inspiration for embedding these applications - or we could make use of Bevy's Asset system for a cleaner development experience
+- Break the web-native assumptions of an app served over the Web - as option, we could link a specific binary directly at startup to open N windows of app - or we could look to Tauri for inspiration for embedding these applications - or we could make use of Bevy's Asset system for a cleaner development experience

 - Investigate and implement a low level API to provide access to, or mirror, `wgpu`, `winit`, and so on, both in the spec and in the portal implementation - this would enable `fn main()` style apps where the guest app owns the loop - Bevy provides access to these ecosystems